 Procrastination can be a technique.
 Strategic delay allows for incubation, which is thinking on the back-burner of your mind, your subconscious noodling at the problem while you attend to foreground matters.

 This is parallel in concept to brainstorming, where you toss early ideas in pursuit of better ones.
 Except that, having fed your subconscious with stuff to work on, you stop actively straining at it.
-You go to work on other stuff, trusting that there’s a brainstorm session ongoing in some back-office of your brain.
+You go to work on other things, trusting that there’s a creative meeting ongoing in some smoke-filled back-office of your brain.

 At the opposite pole are those who wait (and wait) for the wind to fill their creative sails.
 But there is a gradation between these approaches.